Audio API Developer Guide

 Using the API

-If you are brand new to the Arc XP Audio API and looking for a quick start, check out the tutorial for creating an audio clip.
+If you are brand new to the Arc XP Audio API and looking for a quick start, check out the tutorials for creating an audio clip, creating a podcast, creating a playlist, text-to-speech, or extracting audio from video.

 Base URL Structure